bikestra/bikestra.github.com/index.md

 ## Introduction

-I am Hyokun Yun (윤효근), a Machine Learning Scientist at TBA.
+I am Hyokun Yun (윤효근), a Machine Learning Scientist at Amazon.

 Until Spring 2014, I was a Ph.D student in the [Department of Statistics](http://www.stat.purdue.edu) at